mikekelly/hal_specification/hal_specification.md

 HAL is two media types (application/hal+json & application/hal+xml) with
 which applications are exposed as sets of link relations.

-Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on defining the link relations to drive your application.

 HAL encourages the use of link relations to: